Skip to main content

 5. Mismatch between job offers and qualifications

-Only 15% of refugees connect with formal job brokers.
-Most rely on informal networks, which contributes to poor integration into official employment pathways.
+Only 15% of refugees engage with formal job brokerage services.
+The majority rely on informal networks, which hinders their integration into official employment pathways.

 Refugee Employment Needs: Stability, Flexibility, and Support

-Refugees seek jobs aligned with their skills, qualifications, and caregiving responsibilities (e.g., childcare).
-They ask for:
+Refugees seek employment that aligns with their skills, qualifications and caregiving responsibilities, such as childcare.
+They express the need for:

 1. Language courses